 Description

 Other collections also include art from many eras and children's favourites Rupert Bear and Bagpuss.
-There are lots of activities for children and adults with special events throughout the year - see our What's On section for more details.
+There are lots of activities for children and adults with special events throughout the year - click on events under the main image or go to our What's On section for more details.

 Opening Hours